openlayers/ol-mapbox-style/README.md

 • **webfonts**: `string`

 Template for resolving webfonts.
-See `getFonts()` or the "Font handling" section in `README.md` for details.
+Can be used to specify where to fetch web fonts when no `ol:webfonts` metadata is set in the style object.
+See `getFonts()` and the "Font handling" section in `README.md` for details.

 <a name="modulesinternal_md"></a>